 One of the main benefits of purchasing an OTP property is the potential Home Buyer Assistance available.
 Home Buyer Assistance is geared towards new construction in the ACT.
-Provided the contract price is within the relevant thresholds, a first home owner is entitled to the First Home Owners Grant (currently $7,000) and a concession on the stamp duty payable.
+Provided the contract price is within the relevant thresholds, an owner-occupier is entitled to a concession on the stamp duty payable.
 Further, most new units also come with a 90 day defect warranty.
 There may also be other benefits in a financial sense, such as having time to save money before settlement and in some cases an increase in property value between the date of exchange and settlement.

 Buying an established property is more straightforward.
 A buyer can plan around a more reliable settlement date, but more importantly, the buyer can inspect the property before exchanging contracts.
 As a rule of thumb, what you see is what you get.
 A buyer can thoroughly inspect the property and be fully aware of what they are getting in to.

 Although there is Home Buyer Assistance in the form of a stamp duty concession, the concession is means tested and asset tested.

 What’s the better choice?

 Both options will appeal to different people.
 We find a lot of clients tend to use the Home Buyer Assistance and current market conditions as the decisive factor when purchasing an off the plan property.
 On the other hand, some clients will prefer a property they can actually inspect before committing to the purchase.